 for additional information regarding the requirements for each degree.

-To receive the degree of Juris Doctor the student must meet all of the following requirements:
+To receive the degree of Juris Doctor the student must meet all of the following requirements.
+CLICK HERE for the Juris Doctor - Academic Advising Guide.

-*For a degree audit checklist, click on this link.
+*For a degree audit checklist for students enrolled before fall 2016, click on this link.

 Six residence credits are required for graduation (Section III H, Residence).
 For requirements concerning attendance at other law schools, see Sections III B, "Admission With Advanced Standing" and III C, "Visiting Students" in the current catalog.